alexbers/asmon/README.md

 ## Dry Run ##

 To test your check script just run it *directly*: `python3 check_example.py`.
-All alerts will written to console.
+All alerts will be in console.

 ## Checker Example ##